Moe-hacker/ce-lang/README.md

 For `scmp` mode, the generated code should be nearly zero-diff with the original code.
 So that you can always fire cwte and rollback to the original code.
 For `gen` mode, the generated code should be at least fully readable and auditable, and you can always get a diff check for the generated code to see if it's what you want.
+You should never use cwte in CI or any production code, as cwte is just a dev-stage-only code generator.
+Cwte should always be audited by human, it's just an agent.
 Anyway, trust the c code, not the cwte code and cwte-generator.

 # Project structure: